There’s no doubt that sugar is really bad for our health in general.

 How to stop eating sugar

-Sugar is bad for cancer, no doubt about it.
+Sugar is bad for our health, no doubt about it.

 But that stuff is so darn addictive.